-The Challis Extractor is placed over the bushing and rotated until it engages the slot.
+The Challis Bushing Extractor is placed over the bushing and rotated until it engages the slot.
 It is then firmly secured to the bushing using a standard grip screw.
-This keeps the tool in constant axial contact and alignment with the bushing, something that is very difficult to achieve when using a screwdriver or socket wrench..
-Any axial misalignment increases the applied psi by reducing the contact area between the driving tabs and the flank of the slot.
-Increasing the psi compounds deformation of the flank, further reducing the tool's effectiveness.
+This keeps the tool in constant axial contact and alignment with the bushing, something that is very difficult to achieve when using a screwdriver, even one made for the purpose.

-When the force required to turn the bushing with a screwdriver exceeds the strength of the bushing's narrow rim, the rim will begin to shear off by peeling outward, inward and or upward.
-If there is not something to prevent this, the rim will easily peel away because the driving forces are progressively acting on a small cross-sectional area.
+When the force required to turn the bushing with a screwdriver exceeds the strength of the bushing's narrow rim, the rim will begin to shear off.
+If there is not something to prevent this, the rim will easily peel away because the driving forces are progressively acting on a smaller cross-sectional area.
 The Challis Bushing Extractor supports the very top of the bushing by clamping it tightly against the tool.
-It also precisely fits the shape of the bushing at the rim's circumference, and the grip screw prevents material from peeling inward.
-Because of this, the rim has nowhere to go.
-This means the driving forces are acting on the entire cross-section of the rim, from slot to slot.
-Because of this, the force required to shear the rim from the body increases dramatically, possibly by an order of magnitude or more.
+It also closely fits the shape of the bushing at the rim's circumference, and the grip screw prevents material from peeling inward.
+Because of this, the rim has nowhere to go and the driving forces act on the entire cross-section of the rim.
+Simply put, the Challis Bushing Extractors will easily remove bushings that can't be removed with a screwdriver.